akshita20/git-demo/README.md

 # git-demo

-#editins the readme using UI
+#editigs the readme using UI